|

 The parashah begins:

-at the opening of his tent in the heat of the day.
+And the LORD appeared to him by the oaks of Mamre, as he sat at the opening of his tent in the heat of the day.
 (Gen. 18:1)

 According to the Jewish sages, it was just three days after performing his circumcision, the time of the most intense pain as a result of the procedure, that the LORD appeared to Abraham by the "oaks at Mamre."
 Nonetheless, despite his discomfort, in a display of Hachnasat Orchim (hospitality), he rushed off to prepare a meal for the three mysterious guests who appeared in the desert heat.